-Look for an environmentally-friendly lunchbox, such as one made out of bamboo.
+Look for an environmentally friendly lunchbox, such as one made out of bamboo.
 This reduces your use of plastic even further – and you could also invest in metal or glass water bottles for your drinks, too.
-If you can’t get away without a coffee on your way to work, get your own bamboo travel mug – this’ll also save you around 50p on every drink you buy from a coffee shop, too!
+If you can’t get away without a coffee on your way to work, get your own bamboo travel mug – that’ll also save you around 50p on every drink you buy from a coffee shop, too!

 There are loads more ways to reduce your plastic use when it comes to food – check out what the SortedFood guys have to say about it!

 Grow your own fruit and veg!
 You’re far less likely to throw away vegetables you have grown yourself.